IllinoisWCS/IllinoisWCS.github.io/README.md

 This is the main website for Women in Computer Science at UIUC.
 Current owner is Anjali Kumar (@anjalik4).

+# Making Edits

+Set up a simple http server to view edits you make locally.
+[This guide](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) should help with that.
+Refresh the localhost tab to view changes after saving them in your code editor.

 # Pull Requests

 Please never commit to master, even if you have permission.